 To learn more about SIM go to the dedicated page on the Ministry of Labour and Social Policies website

 The General Directorate of Immigration and Integration Policies registers data on Unaccompanied Foreign Minors in the database established according to art.
 4 of the regulation no. 535/1999.
 The Directorate prepares and publishes every six months, in-depth reports on the presence of Unaccompanied Foreign Minors (UFM) in Italy.

 The reports monitor the presence, characteristics and reception of unaccompanied minors, also giving an account of new arrivals and departures, requests for international protection, family investigations in the countries of origin and opinions on the conversion of residence permits at the age of majority.
 They also illustrate new Italian and international procedures and regulations and measures for social and work integration such as the "Percorsi" and "PUOI" projects.

-- All monthly reports on UFMs are available on the website of the Ministry of Labour and Social Policies
+- All monthly dashboards on UFMs are available on the website of the Ministry of Labour and Social Policies